AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

 * Insert a link into text

   To integrate an external link into the text in your delivery, select some text or a block of text then click on the first icon in the pop-up toolbar.
 Click **[!UICONTROL Link to an external URL]**, enter the link address into the **[!UICONTROL URL]** field.
-For more on this, refer to [Add a link](../../web/using/editing-content.md#adding-a-link).
+For more on this, refer to [Adding a link](../../web/using/editing-content.md#adding-a-link).

   The link can be changed at any time using the section to the right of the window.